mattazz/npc-gen/README.md

 ### to-do:

-- [ ] Learn how to use Environment Variables in gh pages for default AI key
+- [ ] Use Environment Variables in gh pages for default AI key
+- [ ] Add absolute help slider to header '?' box

 - [ ] add more customizable options (age, added history (for AI to learn from))
   - [x] Custom Name